Tutorial

 System response and mentally prepare

-Add steps for system response and mentally prepare before steps 3, 8, and 9.
+Add system response before step 4 and 11.
+Add mentally prepare before step 3, 4, 8, and 13.

 Add mentally prepare before step 11.